acbarrentine/chimera-md/readme.md

 ## Release notes

+### v0.5.0

+* Moved the menu widget into its own Tera template, rather than passing individual menu items through the config file.
+Ultimately this was to be able to support adding separators into the design, which don't fit well in the `"name" = "value"` kind of array markup in toml.
+If you are using the menu facility, you will need to build out `site-menu.html` and map that into the `/data/template` directory

 ### v0.4.18

 * Building with the new Rust 2024 edition.
 Fixes a minor HTML defect in the breadcrumbs